2018 Tour de France: Route and stages

 Stage one began in the village of Noirmoutier-en-l'Île on the island of Noirmoutier, before heading along the coast of the Vendée department.
 The following two stages were loops, with the third taking the route north into the Maine-et-Loire department.
 The next three stages took place in the region of Brittany, ending with two laps of the short, but steep, climb in Mûr-de-Bretagne.
 The seventh, eighth and ninth stages headed north-east with finishes in Chartres, Amiens and Roubaix, respectively.
 A long transfer then moved the race to the Alps.
 Following three stages in the mountains, the Tour descended into the Drôme department and stage thirteen's finish in the city of Valence.
 The Massif Central highland region hosted stage fourteen, with the finish in Mende.
 The next two transitional stages took the race south-west to the Pyrenees across a continuous journey between Millau, Carcassonne and Bagnères-de-Luchon.
 After two Pyrenean stages, the eighteenth stage took place in the foothills between Trie-sur-Baïse to Pau.
 The next stage headed back into the mountains, before the penultimate stage, which took place close to the west coast in the French Basque Country.
 A long transfer took the Tour to its conclusion in Paris with the Champs-Élysées stage.

 There were 21 stages in the race, covering a total distance of 3351 km, the shortest of the 21st century up to that point.
 There were two time trial events, stage three's 35.5 km team time trial and stage twenty's 31 km individual time trial.
 Of the remaining nineteen stages, eight were officially classified as flat, five as hilly and six as mountainous.
 The longest mass-start stage was stage seven, at 231 km, and the shortest was stage seventeen, at 65 km.
 The aforementioned, a mountain stage, was the shortest since 1996 and began with a standing start grid formation, with positions based on riders general classification ranking.
 The grid formation was an innovation for the Tour, and with shorter distance, was beforehand universally welcomed, but it was thought to have made little effect on the race.
-There were summit finishes on stages stage eleven to La Rosière, stage twelve to Alpe d'Huez, and stage seventeen to the Col de Portet.
+There were summit finishes on three stages, stage eleven to La Rosière, stage twelve to Alpe d'Huez, and stage seventeen to the Col de Portet.
 The highest point of elevation in the race was the 2215 m-high Col de Portet Pyrenean pass, the first time it had been used in the Tour.
 It was among nine hors catégorie (English: "beyond category") rated climbs in the race.
 There were nine new stage start or finish locations.
 The rest days were after stage nine, in Annecy, and fifteen, in Carcassonne.